NCAR/python-tutorial/source/tutorials/yourfirst.rst

 In building your first Python script we will set up our workspace, read a :code:`.txt` file, and learn Git fundamentals.

+Here is a video recording of from the live tutorial covering "Reading a .txt File":

+.. youtube:: Jog7ybd6amw
+   :height: 315
+   :width: 560
+   :align: center

+..

 .. seealso::

-   You can watch the `video recording of  "Reading in a .txt File" <https://youtu.be/Jog7ybd6amw>`_ online, and we have a write-up of the `question and answer session following this section as well <https://ncar.github.io/xdev/posts/python-tutorial-faq/>`_.
+   `Questions and Answers from the live "Reading a .txt File" tutorial <https://ncar.github.io/xdev/posts/python-tutorial-faq/>`_.

 ..